Leeds Maternity Care

 If you test positive for Coronavirus your household will be required to isolate for 14 days.

-For more information please discuss with your Community Midwife or visit the @Leeds Teaching Hospital E-Midwife Facebook page.
+For more information please discuss with your Community Midwife or visit our E-Midwife Facebook page.

 This advice line is for women receiving Leeds Maternity Care, and for staff working for Leeds Teaching Hospitals, to answer any non-urgent questions relating to your pregnancy and your on-going care.
 A midwife will be available to answer the telephone line Monday to Friday 9am-3pm - please DO NOT text this number, you will not receive a response.
 You will not be able to leave a message.